 You finish a call at 14:20.
 You've got two hours before the light goes.
-You want to park up somewhere with a view, maybe a short walk, ideally no rain, and somewhere the vehicle actually fits.
+You want to park up somewhere with a view, maybe a short walk, ideally no rain, and somewhere the van actually fits.
 So you open Google Maps, zoom around, pinch a coastline, try to remember which car park had the height barrier, check the weather in a second tab, work out sunset in your head.
 All while half-driving, half-typing at a red light.
 It's a rubbish way to decide — and it's how most of us actually do it.

 "I've got 90 minutes between calls.
 Somewhere scenic.
 Pick a spot for me."